Why did I poop in my sleep?

 Diabetes

-Diabetes is a chronic condition that affects the way the body uses glucose (blood sugar.)
+Diabetes is a condition that affects the way the body uses glucose (blood sugar.)
 In type 1 diabetes, the pancreas doesn’t produce insulin and requires injections of insulin.
 In type 2 diabetes, the pancreas either doesn’t produce enough insulin or the cells don’t respond to insulin well.

 It’s not fun pooping at night while you sleep.
 Not being able to control your bowels while sleeping can make you feel helpless and embarrassed.

 The good news is that there is a treatment — several of them — that can help keep you from pooping while you sleep.
-The treatment you choose depends upon the reason for this issue and any advice from your doctor.
+The treatment you choose depends upon the reason for this issue, and any advice from your doctor.

 Here are a few things you can do to avoid pooping during sleep: